Malta

 • Conveniently book on the BOLT app

-If just visiting for a day you may even be interested in the hop on hop off sightseeing bus as a means for getting around, depending on your vibe!
-There are some different options available – you can check them out on GetYourGuide:
+If just visiting for a day you may even be interested in a hop on hop off sightseeing bus as a means for getting around, depending on your vibe!
+There are some different options available – you can check them out here.

 What to do on Gozo?